mrfearless/VFP9-Taskpane/README.md

 # VFP9-Taskpane

-Taskpane classes and sample for Visual FoxPro 9
+Taskpane classes and sample for Visual FoxPro 9.
+Mimics the task pane behavior of older windows control panel.

+One of many small projects that I originally created (in 2006) for Visual FoxPro.

 Includes the following packaged classes: